Accenture/EcoSonar/README.md

 not well formatted, the browser will dynamically correct a certain number of elements to best display the pages causing problems.
 These dynamic corrections consume resources unnecessarily each time the pages concerned are loaded.

+### EcoCode

+EcoCode is a SonarQube plugin developed by a french open-source community called Green Code Initiative (https://github.com/green-code-initiative).
+Their goal is to share best practices of development, be aware of environmental responsibility when programming, and together construct rules and metrics for assigning to mobile and web applications an "environmental label".
+They have defined a list of green coding rules to be checked through a Sonarqube analysis in order to reduce RAM or CPU usage of software application.
+For more details : https://www.ecocode.io/

 ## About

 To get more info on EcoSonar, you can contact ecosonar-team@accenture.com and have a look at our new website : https://ecosonar.org.